📝 Software comparison & alternatives · ⏱️ 3 min read

 Are all free food cost tools unreliable?

-Not all, but most of them are.
+Not all, but most are.
 Free tools often lack professional development and support.
-For occasional calculations they can be useful, but not as a basis for your business.
+For occasional calculations they might work, but not as a foundation for your business.

 What happens if a free tool shuts down?

-Your data is usually gone, unless you've made regular backups.
+Your data's usually gone, unless you've made regular backups.
 Many free tools give no warning beforehand and offer no migration help to other systems.

-Excel is more reliable than free online tools because you keep the files yourself.
-But it takes a lot of time to set up formulas and you have to update everything manually when prices change.
+Excel's more reliable than free online tools because you keep the files yourself.
+But it takes considerable time to set up formulas and you have to update everything manually when prices change.

 How much should I pay at most for food cost software?